 DCYF provides information on the Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program, and well child exams, on its page here.
 Screening is one component of ESIT's federal requirement to conduct comprehensive Child Find in order to identify all eligible children.
 WithinReach, a non-profit organization that connects families to resources, is ESIT's central directory of public and private early intervention services and resources, including developmental screening services.
 And when ESIT staff receive inquiries about children outside IDEA Part C age ranges, they refer these families to appropriate available screening, including screening under IDEA Part B, Section 619.
 Further, when families contact the DCYF call center to apply for child care subsidy, call center staff refer them to ParentHelp123.
 When families use Washington Connection to apply for child care subsidy or other benefits, they will find a link under the "Find Services" tabs to developmental screening information, including ParentHelp123's page on screening, which also links to the Ages & Stages tool.
 Further, when a family is determined eligible for subsidy, they receive a consumer statement with a link to ParentHelp123.
-Once the family finds an eligible provider, DCYF sends the provider a letter that also contains this information.
-ParentHelp 123 also refers families for appropriate screening under IDEA Part B, Section 619.
-Finally, DCYF's Early Achievers program also promotes provider usage of developmental screening by including developmental screening in its quality standards and by providing provider coaching on use of developmental tools. screening c.
+Once the family finds an eligible provider, c.
 How the Lead Agency gives information on developmental screenings to parents receiving a subsidy as part of the intake process.
 Include the information provided, ways it is provided, and any partners in this work.